FREE SHIPPING ON ORDERS OVER $150

 Collagen is a protein.
 In the skin, collagen is found in the dermis or deeper layer of your skin.
-It is responsible for maintaining the skins moisture, elasticity and firmness.
+It is responsible for maintaining the structure and firmness.
 Another vital function of the collagen is it works to repair the skin after a scrape or a cut.
-The skin actually contains 14 different types of collagen, which collectively create strength and elasticity.
+The body actually contains 28 different types of collagen, which collectively create strength and elasticity.

-As we age the collagen in our skin is damaged and breaks down, which leads to thinner and dryer skin, causing deep wrinkles in the process.
+As we age, the collagen in our skin is damaged and breaks down, slowly collapsing it's structure causing a thinner, more fragile skin with deeper and deeper wrinkles.
 Our all-important barrier becomes weaker and more vulnerable.
-Collagen deterioration is also associated with a number of other health complications, including respiratory problems, joint stiffness and loss of teeth.
+Collagen deterioration in the body is also associated with a number of other health complications, including respiratory problems, joint stiffness and loss of teeth.

 The main culprit, for damaging our collagen production in our skin as we age, is UVA rays.
 These are the sun’s rays that are at full strength all year round and penetrate through glass.
 This is also the reason that we recommend sunscreens all year not just in the summer when UVB rays (burning rays) are more prominent.